BMW X1 xDrive25e F48

 Recall verification turns this from risky to reasonable

-The X1 25e is mechanically more complex than the petrol or diesel X1 (engine + electric motor + HV battery + AC charging electronics) so there are simply more things that can go wrong.
-The good news is that the biggest single risk (the 2020 HV battery recall) is already fixed on most cars in the field — verify it before buying and the rest is mainstream BMW ownership.
-The B38 engine and the 12V aux battery are the recurring weak points.
+The X1 25e is mechanically more complex than the petrol or diesel X1, with an engine, electric motor, HV battery and AC charging electronics all working together.
+The biggest single risk (the 2020 HV battery recall) is already fixed on most cars in the field.
+Verify it before buying and the rest is mainstream BMW ownership.
+The B38 timing chain, 12V auxiliary battery and infotainment glitches are the recurring weak points.
 The economics only work out if you actually plug it in daily.

 Pre-Purchase Inspection Checklist